deep-org/website/content/docs-workshops/esa-workshop2021/02_trex.markdown

 ### Import data

-Sap flow time series data and concurrently recorded meteorological data should be provided as input.
+Sap flow time series and, if available, concurrently recorded meteorological data should be provided as input.
 Find an example data set to download and place in your current working directory [here](https://raw.githubusercontent.com/deep-org/workshop_data/master/UH/sapflow_cleaned.Rds), or use the code below to download it directly.